Please call 910.938.6294 for upcoming dates and times.

 - Students with a paid scheduled training date closest to the present date.

-- In the event of a tie, the selection will be made based on the student’s arrival time to the classroom.
+- In the event of a tie, entry will be based on their sign in time in class.